 Last Updated on March 17, 2022 by Nancie

 Are Your Feeders Consistently Full?

 Some bird watchers feed birds year-round while others only put out food in the winter.
 If you only put food out in certain seasons, that’s fine.
-Just understand that it might take neighborhood birds some time to realize that food is now available again.
+Just understand that it might take neighborhood birds time to realize that food is available again.
 To get an idea of how long it can take to find a new or moved feeder, check out my post on Will Birds Find My Feeder?

 What Seed Is In Your Feeders?

 The seed you put in a feeder makes a big difference.
-To help you decide what seed(s) to use, check my post on Choosing Seed For Backyard Birds.
-Also see Cornell Lab’s FeederWatch’s chart to help you pick foods for the birds you are hoping to attract.
+To help you decide what seed(s) to use, check my post on How to Choose Birdseed For Backyard Birds.
+Also see Cornell Labs Feeder Watch’s chart to help you pick foods for the birds you are hoping to attract.

-Is The Seed/Food Fresh?
+Is The Seed/Food in Your Feeders Fresh?

 Are Your Feeders A Match For Birds You Want to Attract?